deltachat/deltachat-pages/en/help.md

 ## Experimental Features

-We are very grateful about feedback on these features - do you want to share your ideas?
+We are very grateful about feedback on these features - do you want to share <!-- grateful _for_ feedback -->
+your ideas?
 Join the [Forum](https://support.delta.chat) to contribute.
 (You like experiments?
 Register through "Sign up -> with Delta Chat"!)

 ### How can I use audio/video calls with Delta Chat?

-- To turn on audio/video calls, go to the "experimental features" section in the advanced settings and choose a "videochat instance".
+- To turn on audio/video calls, go to the "experimental features" section in the advanced settings and choose a "Video Chat Instance".
 - When you invite others to a video chat, it is opened in your browser/app at once.
 The others receive an e-mail with a link to your jitsi/BBB room.
+This <!-- consider replacing jitsi/BBB with "video chat instance"... in case the reader does not know what jitsi/BBB are. -->
-This way, it is also compatible if your chat partners don't use Delta Chat.
+  way, it is also compatible if your chat partners don't use Delta Chat.
 - Note that there is no ring tone on the other side, and your chat partners will not get interrupted by a video chat invite.